 Recipe and Meal-Planning Tips

-Here are some suggestions on how to modify some of your family’s traditional recipes into more healthy fare.
+Here are some suggestions on how to modify some of your family’s traditional recipes into more healthful fare.

-There are many great tasting alternatives to eggs that will not change the texture or flavor of your favorite dish.
+There are many great-tasting alternatives to eggs that will not change the texture or flavor of your favorite dish.
 In baking, eggs typically act as binders and help to hold ingredients together.
-The list of foods below are substitutes that can act in a similar way.
+The foods below are substitutes that can act in a similar way.
 Many egg substitutes used for baking, such as banana and applesauce, may be already available in your kitchen.
-You can also buy commercially available egg-replacement products such as Ener-G.
+You can also buy commercially available egg-replacement products.

 Egg Replacements for cooking/baking:

 If a recipe calls for just one or two eggs, you can often just skip them.
-Add two extra tablespoons of water for each egg eliminated to balance out the moisture content of the product.
+Add two extra tablespoons of water or aquafaba (the liquid found in canned beans) for each egg eliminated to balance out the moisture content of the product.
+Other suggestions include chia and flax seeds, oat flour, or oats.

 - 1/4 cup of tofu blended (any kind) with the liquid ingredients in the recipe.
 Reduced-fat tofu cuts down on the fat and calories in the recipe